ORNL-QCI/qiree/doc/main/introduction.rst

 Intermediate Representation" [#qiree_paper]_ and is maintained by the QIR-EE Developers.

-At version 0.1, this work represents a proof-of-concept for the feasibility of a modular workflow at the lower end of the quantum software stack.
+At version |release|, this work represents a proof-of-concept for the feasibility of a modular workflow at the lower end of the quantum software stack.
 We welcome feedback and ideas for collaborations.

+To get started, we recommend following the installation instructions :ref:`here<installation>` and being mindful of dependency requirements.

 .. [#qiree_vers] This documentation is generated from QIR-EE |release|.
 .. [#qiree_paper] A preprint of this paper can be found at :cite:t:`wong2024`.